Center for Equity and Postsecondary Attainment

 Born in Peru, raised in Italy, and studied in France and the United States, Claudia has had the privilege of experiencing various cultures and school systems in her life.
 Through her own life experiences, she values the impact that lived experience has on individuals' career journeys and lifelong learning.
 She is a proud first-generation college graduate and a proud mother.
 Claudia has a Bachelor’s in Science from Excelsior College, and a Master’s degree in Postsecondary Educational Leadership with emphasis in Student Affairs from San Diego State University.
 Claudia is trained in counseling on the Strong Interest Inventory career assessment, a career assessment which connects personal interests to career pathways.
 Her professional affiliations include the National Association of Student Personnel Administrators (NASPA), National Association of Colleges and Employers (NACE), Mountain Pacific Association of Colleges & Employers (MPACE).

-SDSU Graduate Student Assitants
+SDSU Student Assistants

 Cathy Longstreet

 Cathy Longstreet is a PhD student enrolled in a joint Education program between San Diego State University and Claremont Graduate University.
-She is a Graduate Research Assistant for the center and works on curriculum development and school counselor professional development with the Michigan College Access Network grant.
+She is a graduate research assistant for the center and works on curriculum development and school counselor professional development with the Michigan College Access Network grant.
 Her current research interests include school counselor advocacy and rural student college access.
 Cathy was a public school counselor in West Michigan for 25 years.
 She worked with students in all grades K-12, serving most of her time as a district school counseling department chair and working with high school students as they created their post-secondary plans.
 She was appointed to Governor Whitmer’s Educator Advisory Council, chosen to work on multiple college and industry advisory boards, earned a College Board National Fellowship, and a Michigan College Access Network School Counselor Fellowship throughout her tenure as a school counselor.

-Avenues for Success - College and Career Access Program
+Avenues for Success

 Jackie Rodriguez